-One hundred eighty-four steers were born from dams exposed to one of two treatments: natural service (NS: cows were only exposed to herd bulls for the duration of the breeding season) and fixed-timed artificial insemination (TAI: cows exposed to estrous synchronization and fixed-time AI followed by natural-service bulls).
-Within the dam's treatment, steers were divided into two blocks: calves born from day 0 to 26 of the calving season (Early, n = 119) and calves born after day 26 of the calving season (Late, n = 65).
-They then were placed in one of 24 pens for a 65-day backgrounding period.

-Diets consisted of 61.7 percent ground grass hay, 25.8 percent barley and 12.5 percent liquid supplement, on a dry-matter (DM) basis, and were delivered once daily.
-At the initiation of the study, early born calves in the TAI treatment (549 pounds) were heavier (P < 0.05), compared with early born calves from the NS treatment (514 pounds), which were heavier than late born calves of either treatment (468 and 464 pounds for TAI and NS, respectively; treatment \times block: P = 0.001).
+One hundred eighty-four steers were born from dams exposed to one of two treatments: natural service (NS, cows were only exposed to herd bulls for the duration of the breeding season) and fixed-timed artificial insemination (TAI, cows exposed to estrous synchronization and fixed-time AI followed by natural-service bulls).
+Within the dams' treatment, steers were divided into two blocks: calves born from day 0 to 26 of the calving season (Early, n = 119) and calves born after day 26 of the calving season (Late, n = 65) and were placed in one of 24 pens for a 65-day backgrounding period.
+Diets consisted of 61.7 percent ground grass hay, 25.8 percent barley and 12.5 percent liquid supplement on a dry-matter (DM) basis and were delivered once daily.
+At the initiation of the study, early born calves in the TAI treatment (549 pounds) were heavier (P < 0.05), compared with early born calves from the NS treatment (514 pounds), which were heavier that late-born calves of either treatment

+(468 and 464 pounds for TAI and NS, respectively; treatment × block; P = 0.001).
 Steers in the NS treatment had greater (P < 0.05) average daily gain (ADG) than TAI steers, 2.9 and 2.6 pounds/day, respectively.
-Steers in the TAI treatment had a lower (P < 0.05) gain-to-feed ratio (G:F) (0.16 G:F) than NS steers (0.18 G:F).
-Early born steers had greater (P < 0.05) final body weight (BW), dry-matter intake (DMI) and ADG (727 pounds, 16.4 pounds/day and 2.87 pounds/day, respectively), compared with late born steers (648 pounds, 15 pounds/day and 2.62 pounds/day, respectively).
-In summary, calves in the AI treatment did not outper-
+Steers in the TAI treatment (0.16 gain:feed [G:F]) had lower (P < 0.05) G:F than NS steers (0.18 G:F).
+Early born steers had greater (P < 0.05) final body weight (BW), dry-matter intake (DMI) and ADG (727 pounds, 16.4 pounds/day and 2.87 pounds/ day, respectively), compared with Late-born steers (648 pounds, 15 pounds/day and 2.62 pounds/day, respectively).
+In summary, calves in the AI treatment did not outperform their NS counterparts, and Early born steers had greater final BW, DMI and ADG than Late-born calves.